nicodup/samples/how-to-embed-youtube/readme.md

 ## Step 3: Setting up the overlay (CSS)

 Now we have to arrange the layout so the video overlay (`video-consent-overlay`) appears above the video.
-We also have to add style to make our text & button a bit more fancies.
+We also have to add style to make our text & button a bit more fancy.
 There are a lot of differents ways to do so, here is one suggestion:

 ```css